-The Cheesecake Factory has much improved its plant-based menu over the years—hello, Impossible burgers and Pasta Pomodoro!
-Alas, we’re still waiting on that vegan cheesecake, but if you’re invited to a celebratory dinner at The Cheesecake Factory, you definitely won’t go hungry.
+The Cheesecake Factory has much improved its plant-based menu over the years—hello, Impossible burgers!
+Alas, it’s far from perfect, and we’re still waiting on that vegan cheesecake, but if you’re invited to a celebratory dinner at The Cheesecake Factory, you definitely won’t go hungry.

 The Cheesecake Factory